Instructions Reference

 #Context Tracking Accumulator

-A powerful pattern: track which section you are in while streaming, so inner elements can reference the current section name without looking backward:
+This pattern tracks which section you are in while streaming, so inner elements can reference the current section name without looking backward:

 <xsl:accumulator name="current-section" as="xs:string"